Nvidia ConnectX-7 by numbers

 Conclusion

-The CX7 with IPsec packet offload hits its wire ceiling in every
+At low tunnel counts the CX7 with IPsec packet offload reaches its wire

-scenario, reaching about 19.35 Mpps and 97 Gbps per port under the
+ceiling, about 97 Gbps per port under ipsec-cx7 and 98.2 Gbps under